vekatze/neut/book/src/terms.md

 ### Note

-Intuitively, given a noema `e: &a`, `*e: a` is a clone of the hyle of the noema.
+Intuitively, given a term `e: &a`, `*e: a` is a clone of the content of `e`.

-This clone is created by copying the hyle along the type `t`.
+This clone is created by copying the content along the type `a`.

-The original hyle is kept intact.
+The original content is kept intact.

 ## `use e {x1, ..., xn} in cont`